 This one hits close to home.
-However, it wasn’t Cash App that was used, as it didn’t even exist at the time.
+However, it wasn’t Cash App that was used, as it didn’t even exist back then.
 My girlfriend at the time (now wife) got scammed out of an apartment rental in Amsterdam a good few years back.

 Long story short, they never got their money back, but a neighbor, a nice old lady, took them all in, and they even went out to a party with her.
 Thank God there are still nice people out there.

 Once you transfer the money via Cash App, Venmo, or Zelle – it’s gone.
-The transaction can’t be cancelled or money refunded.
+The transaction can’t be canceled or money refunded.

 The pandemic has 10xd these scams as everyone was moving to virtual viewings and online leases.

-These widespread scams target random users to click on a link and enter their account details or tell them sensitive information over the phone.
+These widespread scams target random users to click on a link, enter their account details, or tell them sensitive information over the phone.

 An example of an SMS message would be: “$750 Cash-App-Transfer is pending your confirmation.”
 There would also be a link enclosed that would take you to the scammer’s website.

-- Remember that Cash App doesn’t have live phone support.
-Their listed phone number will tell you to use the in-app chat function to get support.
+- Cash App doesn’t have live phone support.
+Their listed phone number will tell you to use the in-app chat function to get help.
 Don’t talk to anyone on the phone claiming to be with Cash App.